12 Foods of Summer for Your Skin

 The fig plant leaf can help to exfoliate the skin by turning over the dead layers of the skin.
 It also contains antioxidants that help improve skin texture.
 These amazing and delicious fruits come in a variety of colors.
 While all of them are good, the color of the fig itself correlates with the how many antioxidants it holds -- the darker the fig, the more antioxidants.

 This amazing fruit is the quintessential summer food.
 And it’s named appropriately because it is so high in water concentration it helps to keep you hydrated.
-If you can’t drink 8 glasses of water, add this fruit to your diet.
+If you can’t drink the recommended eight glasses of water a day, add this delectable summer delight to your diet.
 This salt-free form of natural hydration can also help to decrease puffiness around your eyes.

-Personally, I love heirloom tomatoes from the farmers market.
+Heirloom tomatoes from the farmers market are amazing.
 But no matter what your favorite kind of tomato might be, each one is rich in lycopene.
 That is one of the best antioxidants to help prevent UV damage, so pile on those fresh tomatoes to your salads, sandwiches, and burgers.

 This tasty vegetable is high in beta carotene.
 That is a precursor to vitamin A, which is an important way to help prevent wrinkles and fine lines, and help maintain your skin health.